CallWhatsApp

 We recommended replacing the indoor PCB for the affected unit.
 The wiring, outdoor unit, and other indoor units were all confirmed working.
 We sourced the correct replacement board for the model.
 At seven-plus years, the other indoor PCBs could eventually develop similar issues, but there was no reason to preemptively replace boards still working normally.

-The replacement indoor PCB was installed and E1 cleared immediately — all three units are now operating normally, with the swap test having eliminated any guesswork in the diagnosis.
+The replacement indoor PCB was installed and E1 cleared immediately.
+All three units are now operating normally, with the swap test having eliminated any guesswork in the diagnosis.

 Why This Happens